V1p3rL0rd/ansible_lamp_stack/README.md

 # Ansible LAMP stack deployment
-This simple Ansible playbook automaticaly install and confiure LAMP stack The script is executed in several stages:
+This is a very simple Ansible playbook will help you to install and confiure LAMP stack

+The playbook contains a several tasks:

 1) Update apt package index
 2) Install Apache, MySQL, and PHP